-Tonight – September 16, 2016 – that full moon you’ll see ascending in the east after sunset is the Northern Hemisphere’s Harvest Moon.
+Tonight – October 5, 2017 – that full moon you’ll see ascending in the east after sunset is the Northern Hemisphere’s Harvest Moon.

 Astronomers are scientists, though, and it’s no surprise that, to them, the term full moon or the name Harvest Moon means something very specific.
 To astronomers, the Harvest Moon is the full moon closest to the September equinox, and full moon comes at the instant when the moon is 180o from the sun in ecliptic – or celestial – longitude.

-In 2016, this equinox takes place on September 22.
+In 2017, this equinox took place on September 22.

 What’s the big deal about the Harvest Moon?
 Why are the full moons special in autumn?
 Around the time of the autumn equinox, the ecliptic – or the path of the sun, moon, and planets – makes a narrow angle with the horizon at sunset.

 Every full moon rises around the time of sunset, and on average each successive moonrise comes about 50 minutes later daily.
-But, on September and October evenings – because of the narrow angle of the ecliptic to the horizon – the moon rises much sooner than the average.
+But, on September and October evenings – because of the narrow angle of the ecliptic to the horizon – the moon rises sooner than the average.

-So, instead of rising 50 minutes later in the days after full moon, the waning moon might rise only 35 minutes later, or thereabouts, for several days in a row (at mid-northern latitudes).
+So, instead of rising 50 minutes later in the days after full moon, the waning gibbous moon might rise only 35 minutes later, or thereabouts, for several days in a row (at mid-northern latitudes).
 At far northern latitudes – like at Fairbanks, Alaska – the moon rises about 15 minutes later for days on end.

 That fact was important to people in earlier times.
 For farmers bringing in the harvest, before the days of tractor lights, it meant there was no long period of darkness between sunset and moonrise for several days after full moon.
 And that meant farmers could work on in the fields, bringing in the crops by moonlight.
 Hence the name Harvest Moon.

-Bottom line: Enjoy the 2016 Harvest Moon!
+Bottom line: Enjoy the 2017 Harvest Moon!